Intensive Session A: begins May 17, 2023

 ADDING / DROPPING COURSES: After initially registering for the Summer Session via the website, students will be free to modify their schedule as needed.
 But please pay close attention to the following deadlines and their financial implications:

-• Once registered, students may use the website to add courses up until the final “add” deadline listed on the Important Dates page.
-After this time, students may still register or add courses by contacting registrar@law.rutgers.edu, who will administratively adjust their record as needed.
+• Once registered, students may use the website to add courses up until the first day of class meets.
 If credit loads increase as a result of any add transaction, the University will bill students for the additional tuition charge.
 The maximum course load in Summer Session is 11 credits.
 Those working more than 20 hours per week, cannot enroll for more than 6 credits at one time.
 Otherwise, the cap is 8 credits at any one time.

 • If you decide to drop a course, it will not be listed on your academic transcript if you drop it prior to the drop deadlines listed on the Important Dates page.
 Note: Students who register for a course and then decide against taking it but fail to properly withdraw will receive a grade of "F" on their academic transcript and will be liable for the tuition charge.

 • For intensive courses, students may drop the class prior to the third class meeting.
-The regular deadlines listed apply to the availability of refunds and the timing of W’s on transcripts.
 Exams are scheduled after the intensive course ends.

 Back to Top